-If you’re young and inexperienced with borrowing money, or if you’ve simply made a point to avoid debt as much as possible, you might face a few challenges from not having enough credit history for a mortgage approval.
+If you’re inexperienced with borrowing money, or you’ve simply avoided taking on debt, you can expect a few challenges when applying for a home loan due to not having enough credit history for a mortgage.

-While it’s important to understand how lack of credit affects your options, it’s not impossible to be a first-time homebuyer with no credit.
+While it’s important to understand how lack of credit limits your loan options, it’s not impossible to be a first-time homebuyer with no credit.

-Here’s what you need to know about how to get a loan with no credit, including:
+Here’s what you need to know about how to get a loan with no credit:

 - Can You Buy a House With No Credit?